better-internet/radworks-docs/docs/understanding-radicle/how-it-works.md

 Radicle basically uses Git as a database.
 This means everything is stored in single Git monorepo that is read and written from via the Upstream client.
 Our Git implementation was devised to create an incentive for the seeder to provide all data necessary to resolve and verify a repository, while reducing latency by eliminating gossip queries and git fetches as much as possible.

-Read more about the approach [here][ir].
+Read more about our approach [here][ir]

 ### Namespacing

 Radicle uses [namespaces][ns] to store a `peer`'s Radicle data.
 By using namespacing, Radicle Link partitions a single git repository - or monorepo - into logical, smaller repos, that can be checked out individually.
 This monorepo includes a `peer`'s identity (personal & project) data, as well as all tracked Git repositories.

 The namespacing scheme has the following format: